ericstrobl/deepMKL/README.md

 *Main Methods*

 deepMKL_train.m - Trains the net.
 Each layer has an RBF, poly2, poly3, and linear kernel.
-If the span is increasing, then your learning rate is probably too high.
+If the span is increasing, then the learning rate is probably too high.
 The default value works for many cases, but some adjustment may be needed.

 deepMKL_test.m - Tests the net